Nonclassicality of fully degenerate triple-photon states and its application in generating non-Gaussian entanglement: Abstract

 \section{Abstract}

 We theoretically demonstrate via numerical modeling that fully degenerate triple-photon states generated by three-mode spontaneous parametric down-conversion can be categorized into four distinct states: 0-phase, $\pi$/2-phase, $\pi$-phase, and 3$\pi$/2-phase squeezed states.
 Using quantum relative entropy and Wigner negativity as quantitative measures, we show that the nonGaussianity and nonclassicality of these squeezed states increase with the increase of interaction strength.
-Analogous to Gaussian scenarios, these squeezed states serve as basic building blocks for deterministic preparation of two-mode non-Gaussian states.
-We study the correlation properties of two-mode state generated by interfering 0-phase and $\pi$-phase squeezed states on a beam splitter, and reveal its entanglement at 3rd and 6th-order moments using the positive partial transposition criterion based on higher-order covariance matrices.
-In particular, by adjusting the intensities of the two input beams, the entanglement of the two output modes at the 3rd- and 6th-order moments can be dynamically modulated.
+Here, we investigate the correlation properties of the two-mode states produced by the interference of 0- and $\pi$-phase squeezed states at a beam splitter.
+Employing the positive partial transpose criterion based on a high-order covariance matrix, we reveal the inseparability of these generated states at the 3rd- and 6th-order moments.
+Notably, tuning the powers of the input light fields enables dynamic regulation of both this inseparability and quantum steering in the output modes.
+The resulting two-mode state facilitates the remote preparation of two configurations of Wigner-negative states with tunable Wigner negativity.
 Our results highlight the nonclassical nature of fully degenerate triple-photon states and establish a pathway for preparing non-Gaussian entanglement based on such states.